Article by Cipher Mak

 The New Way of Interior Design

-Of course, you could argue that all design is human oriented as all design is made according to people’s need, however the level of awareness on what people (or the end user) need is not high actually.
-This is because designers often tend design onl by their own experience and perception.
-Therefore those we called human oriented design outcomes are not particularly fit to the end users, even though the standard processes have been thought through when designing.
+Of course, you could argue that all design is human-oriented as all design is made according to people’s need, however the level of awareness on what people (or the end-user) need is not high actually.
+This is because designers often tend to design only by their own experience and perception.
+Therefore those we called human-oriented design outcomes are not particularly fit to the end-users, even though the standard processes have been thought through when designing.

 You can easily see that the boundaries between functions in certain spaces are less clear than before.
 To name a few examples: there are recreational areas inside offices, business functions and provisions are allowed in hotels and clubhouses, people not only buy things at the mall but also have gatherings with family and friends, sitting in coffee shops not just for a coffee but for a business talk, etc.

 In result the need to act upon the request of mutli-purpose spaces has dramatically increased.
 Same case for mobile devices.
 Cell phones could only make calls in the past, but nowadays they allow you to text, have video calls, watch videos on the Internet, listen to music, play games and so on.

 Interior design is a bit different to products, fashion, graphics, and interactive design.
 Those are products we use, we hold it in our hands, we wear them, we put them on the table, etc. But for interior (or architecture), it is more like we “walk into the product” to experience it.